Phase 3 – MD Curriculum

 Phase 3 of the ForWard Curriculum is dedicated to specialty-specific competency development and internship preparation with opportunities for individualized electives, career advising and special projects.
 This phase is completed in 16 months and consists of many individualized opportunities and electives that emphasize various clinical and basic sciences as well as ForWard Curriculum threads.

-Phase 3 Blocks
+Phase 3 Components

 During required Inpatient and Ambulatory Acting Internship experiences, students focus on building skills that are needed to function on day one of residency including: